Mt. Moriah Wilderness Area

-Aside from the magnificent 12,067 foot Mt.
-Moriah summit the wilderness area is named after, another captivating natural wonder lies within the wilderness area.
-Adjacent to the peak is a 1,000 plateau known as “The Table,” a distinctive area covered with sub-alpine vegetation which encompasses the majestic Bristlecone Pine, the oldest living tree known to man.
-When hiking in the area, visitors might even be lucky enough to spot Rocky Mountain Elk sunbathing on The Table.
+Aside from the magnificent 12,072-foot Mt.
+Moriah summit that the wilderness area is named after, yet another captivating natural wonder lies within this Mount Moriah Nevada escape.
+Adjacent to the peak is a 1,000-plateau known as “The Table.”
+This is a distinctive area covered with sub-alpine vegetation which encompasses the majestic Bristlecone Pine, the oldest living tree known to man.
+When hiking in the area, visitors might even be lucky enough to spot Rocky Mountain Elk sunbathing in The Table, too.
 Also, autumn is an excellent season to check out the area, as fall foliage is absolutely exquisite.

 In addition to the Rocky Mountain Elk, visitors may also cross paths with other wonderful creatures who call Mt.
-Moriah home, like mule deer, Rocky Mountain bighorn sheep, and sage grouse.
-The perennial streams found in Mt.
-Moriah Wilderness Area provide habitat for brook and rainbow trout as well as Bonneville cutthroat.
+Moriah home like mule deer, Rocky Mountain bighorn sheep, and sage grouse.
+The perennial streams found in the Mt.
+Moriah Wilderness Area also provide habitat for brook and rainbow trout as well as Bonneville cutthroat.

-With the prevalence of wildlife, hunting, and fishing are the leading recreational activities in the region, hiking and camping are also popular for those seeking an incredible outdoor experience.
-As Nevada’s third tallest peak, the summit trail is highly enjoyable with unparalleled views, and only about 1,000 feet lower than the neighboring Wheeler Peak.
+With the prevalence of wildlife, hunting, and fishing are the leading recreational activities in the region.
+Hiking and camping are also popular for those seeking an incredible outdoor experience.
 While there are no appointed campsites within the area, several makeshift campsites have been created by outdoor enthusiasts.
 The estimated 50 trails are primitive, but in good condition.
-Explorers in the area may come across one of the area’s many interesting caves, some of which were used by early Native Indians.
+Explorers in the area may come across one of the area’s many interesting caves, some of which were used by early American Indian.

-Heading north on this well maintained dirt road, travel about 12 miles until a wooden sign marked “Fourmile” will be posted on the right side of the road.
-Take this turnoff and buckle down for an extremely slow moving 1.5 hour drive the mountain to the Mt.
+Heading north on this well-maintained dirt road, travel about 12 miles until a wooden sign marked “Fourmile,” posted on the right side of the road.
+Take this turnoff and buckle down for an extremely slow moving 1.5-hour drive through the mountain to the Mt.
 Moriah Wilderness area.
 Please note that this drive DOES require a four-wheel drive, high clearance vehicle.
 If you can make this part happen, the rest is completely worth it.
 Safe travels and enjoy your time off the grid!